stevro/ListaFirme/README.md

     pathToPhantom: path/to/bin/phantomjs'
 </code></pre>

-If you want to use Financy Ministry API you must add this to your composer.json
+If you want to use Finance Ministry API you must add this to your composer.json

 <pre><code>
 "post-install-cmd": [